Chart Color Schemes

 The level of general health in The Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

 The Hill demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-Both young and old age cohorts show low prevalence of common health conditions.
-Private health cover is exceptionally high at approximately 64% of the total population (1,407 people), compared to 51.9% across Rest of NSW, which is higher than the national average of 55.7%.
+Both young and old age cohorts have low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 64% of the total population (1,407 people), compared to 51.9% across Regional NSW and a national average of 55.7%.

-The most common medical conditions are mental health issues and asthma, impacting 10.5 and 8.8% of residents respectively.
-A total of 69.1% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
+The most common medical conditions in the area are mental health issues affecting 10.5% of residents and asthma impacting 8.8%, while 69.1% declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
 Health outcomes among the working-age population are broadly typical.
-The area has 15.5% of residents aged 65 and over (343 people), lower than the 23.4% in Rest of NSW.
+The area has 15.5% of residents aged 65 and over (343 people), which is lower than the 23.4% in Regional NSW.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health